Freehold Sales & Purchases

 Whether you’re buying, selling, investing, or letting a property, we focus on the individual needs of our clients, keeping them informed throughout the process from instruction to completion.
 We provide a fast and reliable service with a fixed fee so your purchase is completed as quickly and smoothly as possible.
 We do all this whilst paying close attention to detail, so you can relax in the knowledge there won’t be any nasty surprises.

-Partner and Head of Conveyancing
+Director and Head of Residential Property

 Associate Solicitor